 WT1 is particularly used for distinguishing malignant mesothelioma and ovarian serous carcinoma from nonserous carcinomas.
 As for malignant mesothelioma, calretinin and WT1 are superior to cytokeratin 5/6, N-cadherin and thrombomodulin.
 WT1 is also applicable for the differential diagnostic of small cell childhood tumours.

-Fallopian tube and kidney are both recommendable as positive tissue controls when mmAb WT49 and rmAb EP122 are used for WT1 detection.
-In Fallopian tube, the protocol must be calibrated to provide a strong, distinct nuclear staining in virtually all epithelial and smooth muscle cells.
-In kidney, optimally calibrated protocols must show a strong, distinct nuclear staining in podocytes and parietal epithelial cells of Bowman’s capsule.
+Fallopian tube and kidney are both recommendable as positive tissue controls when mAb clone WT49 and rmAb clones EP122 and D8I7F are used for WT1 detection.
+In fallopian tube, the protocol must be calibrated to provide a strong, distinct nuclear staining in virtually all epithelial and smooth muscle cells.
+In kidney, working as both positive and negative tissue control, optimally calibrated protocols must show a strong, distinct nuclear staining in podocytes and parietal epithelial cells of Bowman’s capsule.
 Epithelial cells of the tubules should not display any nuclear or cytoplasmic staining.
 When mAb clone 6F-H2 is used with HIER as sole retrieval method, the resulting cytoplasmic staining reaction in endothelial and muscle cells makes kidney less useful as positive tissue.
 On the other hand, if mAb clone 6F-H2 is used with combined HIER-Protease retrieval, the cytoplasmic staining reaction is virtually eliminated and consequently kidney can be very useful as positive tissue control.